containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Use a line-delimited file to set environment variables in the container.
 The path may be absolute or relative to the location of the unit file.
 This key may be used multiple times, and the order persists when passed to `podman run`.
+See *Relative paths* for more information about paths.

 ### `EnvironmentHost=`